jano-wol/synopsis/README.md

 Running on [synopticus.org](https://www.synopticus.org/).

 ## Contribution
+All help is welcome!

-The main field of upcoming developmen is adding new Gospel translations.
+The main field of upcoming development is adding new Gospel translations.
 <!-- Daily reading -->

-All help is welcome!

 ## Dependencies